BACK

 Environment and Quality Systems Manager

-Vicki is the Environment and Quality Systems Manager responsible for developing and maintaining the organisations integrated management system.
-She has always been inspired and fascinated by the marine environment.
-Vicki studied Marine Zoology at University and found that she wanted to understand more about human impacts and how these can be mitigated.
+Vicki is the Environment and Quality Systems Manager at Falmouth Harbour, responsible for developing, implementing and managing the organisation’s sustainability plan, integrated management system, and FaBTest site.
+She is a Chartered Environmentalist with over 20 years’ experience in marine construction and maritime.
+Vicki holds a master’s degree in environmental business management and is an active full member of the Institute for Sustainability and Environmental Professionals currently sitting on the Biodiversity and Natural Capital steering group.
 She is motivated to continuously develop ideas and work collaboratively with colleagues and wider stakeholders to find solutions and opportunities to lead and advocate for change to make a positive impact on the environment and communities.

 Deputy Harbour Master